HI! You’ve found me.

 Well, not exactly.
 I mean it’s personal to me, but certainly not a daily log of my life.

-I am passionate about travel, hiking, exploring, grass roots health care, education, mental health, healing trauma, good conservation, reading, and creating the perfect combination of soup and a grilled cheese sandwich.
+I am passionate about travel, hiking, exploring, grass roots health care, education, mental health, healing trauma, good conservation, reading, and creating ( and finding!) the perfect combination of soup and a grilled cheese sandwich.

 I have studied monkeys and tagged turtles in the wild, fell in love with lemurs, and chased cats all over the world.
-I’ve rescued sea turtles on the coast, taught health classes in Spanish [and Kinyarwandan Kiswahili, and English], and built proper stoves ventilation in the Andes mountains.
+I’ve rescued sea turtles on the Atlantic coast, taught health classes in Spanish [and Kinyarwanda, Kiswahili, and English], and built proper stoves for ventilation in the Andes mountains.
 I’ve brought babies into the world and seen them out.
-Toxicology and wilderness medicine cause me to geek out.
+Toxicology, forensics, and wilderness medicine cause me to geek out.
 Mental health is my jam.

 I am cynical but optimistic, tough but kind, honest, sarcastic, introverted, yet assertive.
 Working in health care has given me an appreciation of dark humor.
 Myers-Briggs calls me a INFP.
 It means for the life of me I cannot make concrete plans; it also means that I am an introvert, intuitive, and that I am sensitive.
-And if enneagram is more your style, I’m 4 or a 9 depending on the version I take.
+And if enneagram is more your style, I’m 4 or a 9 depending on the day I take it.

 Life is not meant to be rush through– hurried, anxious and rushed.
 We’ve been told many times before that this is not a dress rehearsal, but know all too well that this is also not a play.
 This is life and the only one we’ve been bestowed with – let us occasionally remind ourselves of that.
 My life has never followed a linear grid and I’m constantly taking what most people consider ‘a chance.’